Sunillad08/notes/Networking/DNS.md

 The Domain Name System is a hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
 It associates various information with domain names assigned to each of the participating entities.

 Port 53 is used.
+UDP is used.
+Total 128 levels and level 0 is root.
+Root label is empty , each node has name(maximum 63 characters) .

 ---

 ## Why?
 DNS is phonebook of Internet.
 Domain name is searched and they return IP.
 Remebering numerical values that changes frequently is not the best way to remember any website.
-DNS is used to resolve domain names to IP's so that we only have to remember particular string.
+DNS is used to resolve domain names to IP's so that we only have to remember articular string.

+---

+## Name Architectures
+**Flat name architecture : **
+There is no clear relationship between names .

+**Hierarchical Name Architecture : **
+There is defined relationship between names spaces.

 ---

 ## Types of DNS

 ### Root Name Server
 A root server accepts a recursive resolver’s query which includes a domain name, and the root nameserver responds by directing the recursive resolver to a TLD nameserver, based on the extension of that domain (.com, .net, .org, etc.).
 13 Root name server(a-m).